siliconwitchery/docs/s1-module/s1-module.md

 ```
 make build-verilog NRF_SDK_PATH=path_to_nrf5sdk GNU_INSTALL_ROOT=path_to_gcc
 ```
 Alternately, you can use the configured tasks on VSCode.
 Note that the FPGA bitstream cannot be uploaded in an application using Softdevice, due to flash size constraints.
-See [S1 ECG Demo](https://github.com/siliconwitchery/s1-ecg-demo) for an example of Softdevice usage.

 ### Auto-Boot